polyipseity/obsidian-terminal/README.md

 	1. Right-click on the terminal tab header.
 	2. Choose the desired save action.
 	3. Interact with the save dialog popup.
+- Additional actions
+	- Includes
+		- Restart terminal
+	- Available from
+		- Right-click on the terminal tab header.

 ## Installation